The evolution of SMS in aviation

 ICAO Safety Management Manual (SMM) Doc 9859

 The SMM has developed since the first edition in 2006.
-The current 3rd Edition was produced in May 2013 to complement Annex 19, and now the 4th edition in 2018.
-It provides guidance material on safety management principles and concepts, State Safety Program and Safety Management System.
-It has a three year review and amendment cycle.
+The 3rd edition was produced in May 2013 to complement Annex 19, and now the 4th edition in 2018.
+It provides guidance material on safety management principles and concepts, the State Safety Program and Safety Management Systems, and has a three year review and amendment cycle.

-The SMM is made up of 9 chapters (as opposed to previously 5)
+The SMM is made up of nine chapters (as opposed to previously five)

 - Chapter 1 – Introduction